 Although NOF doesn’t count in the NBFC registration fees, one can consider the NOF as a part of registration.
-It is so because net owned find is the very first requirement for being eligible for NBFC registration.
-Additionally, it’s the first capital which makes the NBFC registration appear so expensive.
+It is so because net owned find is the very first requirement for being eligible for NBFC.
+Additionally, it’s the first capital which makes the NBFC appear so expensive.
 However, make sure you don’t include the NOF in the registration fee.

 Company Incorporation with MCA